Mr. William Hubbard

 Chairman Wenstrup, Ranking Member Takano and members of the Subcommittee:

-Thank you for inviting Student Veterans of America (SVA) to submit our testimony on “The Department of Veterans Affairs’ VetSuccess on Campus (VSOC) Program.”
-With over 1,200 chapters across the country, we are pleased to share the perspective of those most directly impacted by this subject with this committee.
+Thank you for inviting Student Veterans of America (SVA) to submit our testimony on “Examining VA’s Information Technology Systems that Provide Economic Opportunities for Veterans.”
+With over 1,200 chapters across the country, we are pleased to share the perspective of those most directly impacted by this subject this committee addresses.